DMK MP compares TV Media houses, scribes to those in red-light

 money was their primary concern.
 "There is (also) a debate whether Thalapathy (Stalin)

+not to hurt anyone, any media house.
+Our leader (Stalin) came to know and asked me to

+express regret and I also realised that it was a mistake.
+So I express regret," he added.

-Responding strongly to Bharathi's comments, Chennai Press Club Joint Secretary Bharathy Tamizhan said instances of
+Earlier, responding strongly to Bharathi's comments, Chennai Press Club Joint Secretary Bharathy Tamizhan said

 remarks made by senior politician Bharathi, who also holds the DMK Organising Secretary post," he said in a statement and